meld-cp/MeldRDP/README.md

 # Meld RDP

-## Description
+**A Fast, Portable Remote Desktop Manager**
-A fast, portable application to manage your remote desktop connections.

-I built this application to manage my remote desktop connections.
-I wanted a simple, fast, and portable application where I can keep my RDP connections together.
-Other RDP managers I found were either too slow, too complex, or not portable.
+**Meld RDP** is a lightweight, portable application designed to simplify the management of your remote desktop (RDP) connections.
+I built this tool to solve a problem I faced, existing RDP managers were either too slow, too complex, or lacked portability.

-I know this tool will be useful for others, so I decided to share it.
+I believe this tool will be useful to many others, which is why I’m sharing it with the community.
 If it helps you, please consider [buying me a coffee](https://buymeacoffee.com/cleon).
-You can also find the link in the application.
+The link can also be found directly within the application.

+**Note:** The software is free for personal use.
+However, by contributing PRs or donating to the project, you are free to use it commercially.
+This helps ensure the project's long-term sustainability.
+For more details, see the [license](LICENCE.md).

 <img src="Assets/screenshots/main-window-full.png"/>